platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 TLS is a newer encryption system that has replaced SSL, but the name SSL is still widely recognized.
 In practice, they mean the same thing today, but TLS is the more correct term.
 {{</ note >}}

+### Limitations

+{{% lets_encrypt_limitations %}}

+If you need more hostnames than that, obtain additional certificates or a wildcard certificate from another TLS provider.
+Alternatively, consider splitting your project up into multiple Platform.sh projects.

+Your hostnames, for which the certificate is being generated, need to be available for the [DNS Challenge](#dns-challenge).

 ## Using HTTPS